danog/MadelineProtoDocs/docs/API_docs/methods/messages.setGameScore.md

 ---
-title: messages.setGameScore
+title: "messages.setGameScore"
-description: Use this method to set the score of the specified user in a game sent as a normal message (bots only).
+description: "Use this method to set the score of the specified user in a game sent as a normal message (bots only)."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/methods/messages_setGameScore.html
 ---